AndersDeath/diary2/000-current.md

 Nothing happened today.
 Really I just was at home for a whole day and did my job.
 Besides that I didn't do anything.
 German lessin surely was and that's it.
 It was such a stupid and meaningless day.
 Quite rare situtation to be honest.
 Tomorrow we are flying to Paris and it's cool.

-# 28 June - Donnerstag - Berlin - 645 Tag der Einwanderung - Warm Rainy
+# 28 June - Freitag - Berlin - Paris - 645 Tag der Einwanderung - Warm Rainy